mounikabellamkonda13/Hotel_Booking_Analysis_Dashboard_using_Power-BI/README.md

 ## **Project Overview** :

 This Hotel Booking Analysis Dashboard is an interactive Power BI project created to better understand hotel booking data.
 It provides insights into bookings, cancellations, revenue, customer behavior, and overall hotel performance.
-The dashboard helps identify trends, monitor key metrics, and support better business decisions.
+This dashboard helps to identify the trends, monitor key metrics, and support better business decisions.

 ---